Devonta Smith Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Recent Performances

-- Against the Saints last week, Smith was targeted six times and racked up 61 yards on four receptions.
+- In last week's game against the Saints, Smith was targeted six times and recorded four catches for 61 yards (15.2 yards per catch).

-- Smith has caught 13 passes on 18 targets for 243 yards and three touchdowns over his last three games, averaging 81.0 yards per game.
+- Smith's 13 catches have gotten him 243 yards (81.0 per game) and three touchdowns over his last three outings.
+He was targeted 18 times.

 Smith's Philadelphia Teammates